You are here

 Note: On some computers, when you start PrimerPrep it takes a little while to open the window.
 So when you first start the program, please be patient!
+It usually seems to start faster on subsequent runs.

 (Extracted from the help file)